How Your Food Choices Can Help Fight Climate Change

 As our planet inches toward warmer temperatures, we're also left facing a rapidly changing food landscape.
 Research suggests that by 2030, 90 percent of our major crops will be impacted by climate change.
 For instance, corn will see a 12 percent decrease in growth, and rice will plummet 23 percent.

-The good news: You can help stop climate change with your food choices.
+The good news: You can help reduce climate change with your food choices.
 We've come up with five easy ways to fight climate change from the comfort of your own home.
 While some of them may seem daunting, we have some great tips on how to make them a realistic, seamless part of your daily life.
-Here's how to reduce your carbon footprint.
+Here's how to reduce the carbon footprint of your eating pattern.